Tiangong space station: Assembly

-Beginning with the Shenzhou 14, China officially started the final construction phase for the space station, with three astronauts tasked to oversee the arrival of two labotorary modules in 2022.
-On 5 June 2022, Shenzhou 14 crew arrived at the space station, docking at the Earth-facing nadir port.
-Shenzhou 14 crew will begin the assembly for both Wentian and Mengtian modules, arriving in second half of the year.
-The crew installed carbon dioxide reduction system for the space station, tested Feitian spacesuits, and debugged Tianhe core module.
+Beginning with Shenzhou 14, China officially started the final construction phase for the space station, with three astronauts tasked to oversee the arrival of two laboratory modules in 2022.
+On 5 June 2022, the Shenzhou 14 crew arrived at the space station, docking at the Earth-facing nadir port.
+The Shenzhou 14 crew began the assembly for both the Wentian and Mengtian modules, which arrived in the second half of 2022.
+The crew installed a carbon dioxide reduction system for the space station, tested their Feitian spacesuits, and debugged the Tianhe core module.
 On 19 July 2022, Tianzhou 3 was undocked from the station, making way for the arrival of the Wentian module.
-On 24 July 2022, the Wentian laboratory module was launched from the Wenchang space center and rendezvoused with the Tianhe core module on the same day.
+On 24 July 2022, the Wentian laboratory module was launched from the Wenchang space centre and rendezvoused with the Tianhe core module on the same day.
 Wentian is the second module for the Tiangong space station, and the first laboratory cabin module (LCM).
 The module is equipped with an airlock cabin, which will become the primary entry-exit point for future EVAs.
-The module also feature backup avionics, propulsion, and life support systems, improving Tiangong space station's operational redundancy.
-On 2 September 2022, the crew member Chen Dong and Liu Yang performed their first spacewalk from the new Wentian airlock, installing and adjusting various external equipment as well as testing emergency return procedures.
-On 17 September 2022, astronauts Chen Dong and Cai Xuzhe performed the second spacewalk, installing external pumps and verified emergency rescue capability.
-On 30 September 2022, all crew members worked in coordination, moving the Wentian module from the forward port to the starboard lateral docking port, which is its planned permanent location on 30 September 2022 at 04:44 UTC.
-The relocation process was largely automated with the assistance of the Indexing robotic arm.
+The module also features backup avionics, propulsion, and life support systems, improving the Tiangong space station's operational redundancy.
+On 2 September 2022, crew members Chen Dong and Liu Yang performed their first spacewalk from the new Wentian airlock, installing and adjusting various external equipment as well as testing emergency return procedures.
+On 17 September 2022, astronauts Chen Dong and Cai Xuzhe performed the mission's second spacewalk, installing external pumps and verified emergency rescue capability.
+On 30 September 2022, all crew members worked in coordination, moving the Wentian module from the forward port to the starboard lateral docking port, its planned permanent location, on 30 September 2022 at 04:44 UTC.
+The relocation process was largely automated with the assistance of the indexing robotic arm.
 In October 2022, CMSA prepared to launch the third and final module, Mengtian, to complete the construction for the Tiangong space station.